danidds07/food-delivery-system/README.md

   <li>Order status updates</li>
   <li>Order listing with details</li>
   <li>Automatic deliveryman assignment</li>
+  <li>Graphical interface for user interaction (GUI)</li>
 </ul>

 <h2>🧠 About the Project</h2>
 <p>
-  This project simulates a food delivery platform in a terminal environment.
+  This project simulates a food delivery platform with both terminal and graphical interfaces.
   It allows users to register clients, restaurants, and delivery personnel, create orders from restaurant menus, assign deliverymen, and track order status.
 </p>

 <p>
   The main goal of this project is to practice <strong>Java programming</strong>,
-  <strong>object-oriented programming concepts</strong>, and <strong>system organization</strong>
+  <strong>object-oriented programming concepts</strong>, and <strong>system design</strong>,
-  through a real-world inspired application.
+  including the transition from CLI applications to graphical interfaces.
 </p>

 <h2>🏗️ Project Structure</h2>